cepthomas/Notr/README.md

 ## Features

+- Notr files have the extension `.ntr`
 - Multiple notr projects.
-- Notr files have the extension `.ntr`
+- Sections are identified like markdown `# ## ### etc`.
 - Sections with tags and simple (non-hierarchal) folding.
-- Sections are identified like markdown `# ## ### etc`.
-- Various text decorations for visual indication.
+- Lists with several bullet types.
+- Markdown-like quotes and raw text, toggle like comments.
+- Tables with insert/delete column, fit, sort.
+Loosely based on https://github.com/wadetb/Sublime-Text-Advanced-CSV.
+  Could be ported for general purpose use.
 - Targets and references - targets can be section, file (image or other), uri.
 - Navigation to targets via quick panel.
 Has MRU and sticky entries.
 - Navigation to notr file errors.
 - Search in all project notr files.
-- Lists with several bullet types.
-- Markdown-like quotes and raw text, toggle like comments.
-- Tables with insert/delete column, fit, sort.
-Loosely based on https://github.com/wadetb/Sublime-Text-Advanced-CSV.
-  Could be ported for general purpose use.
 - Auto highlight - supplements [Highlight Token](https://github.com/cepthomas/SbotHighlight) (recommended).
 - Render to html with [Render View](https://github.com/cepthomas/SbotRender) (recommended).